-Just like it sounds, this article from Math Perspectives offers tips for successful number talks in the primary classroom.
+An article from Math Perspectives offering tips for successful Number Talks in the primary classroom.

-This article from Math Perspectives offers tips for successful number talks in the intermediate classroom.
+An article from Math Perspectives offering tips for successful Number Talks in the intermediate classroom.

 Without describing specific student responses, Shelly Craig reflects briefly on three Number Talks, explaining why she selected subtraction problems and the general ups and downs of the sessions.

 Blog/Video: Number Talks and Safe Classroom Culture

 Often student misconceptions arise during Number Talks, and addressing those mistakes in a positive, safe way for the student can be challenging.
 Crystal Morey, a middle school teacher, shares what happened in her class and debriefs with Ruth Parker, co-author of Making Number Talks Matter.

 The San Francisco Unified School District offers a set of questions grouped by the Standards for Mathematical Practice to stimulate classroom discourse.